Pricing Policies for Selling Indivisible Storable Goods to Strategic Consumers: The Model

 \section{The Model}

 Consider a retailer facing consumers with demands for a consumable good over $T$ time periods.
-The retailer can produce units of the good at a unitary cost $u$ and wishes to select prices $\{p_1, p_2, \dots, p_T\}$ to produce sale quantities $\{x_1, x_2, \dots, x_T\}$ that maximize profits, $\sum_{t=1}^T p_t \cdot q_t$.
+The retailer can produce units of the good at a unitary cost $u$ and wishes to select prices $\{p_1, p_2, \dots, p_T\}$ to produce sale quantities $\{q_1, q_2, \dots, q_T\}$ that maximize profits, $\sum_{t=1}^T p_t \cdot q_t$.
 We assume, without loss of generality, that $u=0$ and consequently, profit and revenue are interchangeable in this setting.
-For a perishable good with a short shelf-life, the corresponding optimization problem is straightforward as the firm can optimize in each time period independently.
-The problem, however, becomes more complex and interesting as the shelf-life grows.
-In particular, we examine the case of storable goods.
+For a perishable good with one-period shelf-life, the corresponding optimization problem consists of optimizing each time period independently, as the goods bought or produced in one period cannot be consumed in the next one.
+But observe that as the goods shelf-life grows, the problem becomes more complicated as consumers can strategically buy items in one period only to consume them at a later date.
 Storability offers the consumers the opportunity to purchase the good {\em before} they actually wish to use it.
 Indeed, this option is desirable if the resultant price savings exceed storage costs.
 In accounting for this possibility, the retailer's optimization problem now becomes non-separable.

 We consider two cases for this problem: the \emph{single-buyer} and the \emph{multi-buyer} settings.
-In the former, all the demand comes from a single buyer whose (time-depedent) utility depends on the quantity of indivisible items consumed.
+In the former, all the demand comes from a single buyer whose (time-depedent) value obtained depends on the quantity of indivisible items consumed.
 In the latter, there is a finite number of consumers, each having a single (indivisible) unitary demand per period.
 In previous studies, the results obtained from these two settings are essentially identical.
 However, for an indivisible good, these two settings are {\bf not equivalent} and may produce different outcomes.
 Specifically, in Section 4, we show an example where, in the case of a single buyer with multiple units of demand, the retailer can extract more profit than in the case where there are multiple buyers with unitary demand.
 Furthermore, in Section 5, we show that the two settings have different outcomes with respect to the use of storage under concave storage costs.